kool814/GLS/README.md

 Integration and end-to-end tests are done using BDD.
 Folders under `/test/integration` and `/test/end-to-end` will contain a `.gls` file with GLS source code along with text files of the expected output in supported languages.
-These are verifified during `gulp test`.
+These are verified during `gulp test`.

 You can run specific tests using their gulp task (`gulp test:integration` or `gulp test:end-to-end`).
 Specify `--command`(s) to only run tests within groups that case-insensitive [minimatch](https://www.npmjs.com/package/minimatch) them (e.g. `gulp test:end-to-end --command *array* *list*`).